 Although the law calls for the "permanent" expulsion of a student who commits a physical assault against an employee or a volunteer of a district, at school or on school grounds, subsection (5) provides a process for petitioning for reinstatement to school.
-It is the responsibility of the petitioning person (a parent, legal guardian, or the expelled student if he or she is at least 18 years of age or is an emancipated minor), to prepare and submit the petition for reinstatement.
-The school board is not required to assist in the preparation of the petition.
+It is the responsibility of the petitioning person (a parent, legal guardian, or the expelled student if he or she is at least 18 years of age or is an emancipated minor), to prepare and submit the petition.
 If a petition form is requested by a person wishing to be reinstated, the school board must make the petition form available.
 A parent, legal guardian, or the student (if he or she is at least 18 years of age or an emancipated minor) may initiate a petition any time after 150 school days following the date of expulsion.
 A student may be reinstated 180 school days following the date of expulsion.
 The local school board may include conditions in a petition for reinstatement.
-If the expelling school board denies a petition for reinstatement, the petitioner may petition another school board for reinstatement.
-The following timelines and procedures apply to reinstatement.
+If the expelling school board denies a petition for reinstatement, the petition another school board denies and procedures apply to reinstatement.